DudeThatsErin/MSB-Public/README.md

 I decided to switch from my Obsidian Gist to a full vault so I can keep records of how my vault changes over time and I plan to use the `Releases` feature on Github so I can see every time I made a major change and it is easy for anyone to go back and get some feature that *may be working* still.

+Check the releases tab to download this vault for yourself!

 ---
 ## Table of Contents
 - Readme